bbyars/mountebank/CONTRIBUTING.md

 ## Testing mountebank

 I almost never manually QA anything before releasing, so automated testing is essential to maintaining a quality product.
-There are four levels of testing in mountebank:
+There are multiple levels of testing in mountebank:

 ### Unit tests